durffy/UMLHero/Design/UseCases.md

 ## Title: Search User Stories
 Actor: Designer
 Senario: the designer is unable to find the correct user story referencing "billing" from the list.
 They search for "billing" in the User Story section to narrow down the list.

+# Domain Models

+## Title: Create Domain Model
+Actor: Designer
+Senario: The designer identifies from the list of nouns in user stories possible objects.
+The objects are then selected for import into the domain model